Patternslib/pat-tiptap/src/documentation.md

 This is the pattern configuration:

     data-pat-tiptap="
-        context-menu-link: #context-menu-link;
+        link-menu: #context-menu-link;
     "

-``context-menu-link``: URL or CSS selector pointing to the context menu contents.
+``link-menu``: URL or CSS selector pointing to the context menu contents.

 #### Adding a image selection overlay